ajaymodi/codedoor/README.md

 ---------------

-CodeDoor is available at https://www.codedoor.com/
+CodeDoor was available at https://www.codedoor.com/, but has shut down.

 ---------------